serverless/extensions/README.md

 # Overview

-**EXT** is an innovative platform enabling developers to create, use, and monetize cloud-based developer experiences, like deploying Static Websites on AWS S3, APIs on AWS Lambda and AWS Fargate, or MongoDB Atlas Databases.
+**EXT** is an innovative platform enabling developers to create, use, and monetize cloud-based infrastructure-as-code and general developer experiences, like deploying Static Websites on AWS S3, APIs on AWS Lambda and AWS Fargate, or MongoDB Atlas Databases.

 EXT runs Extensions.
 An Extension is logic for deploying/automating a use-case, encapsulated in a container.
 Thanks to containerization, you can _use_ and _make_ Extensions written in any language, and compose them together via inputs and outputs.